 Swinburne has taken a number of practical actions to support gender equity in science.
-We submitted our application for a Bronze SAGE award 29 March 2018.
+We submitted our application for a Bronze SAGE award 29 March 2018 and received the award on 5 December 2018.
 Here is what we have achieved so far.

 Reviewing data, practices and policies